Two-phase formation of galaxies: the coevolution between galaxies and dark matter halos: The Simulation

 For reference, we also compute the `half-mass' formation time, $t_{\rm h, 1/2}$, for each halo in our sample.
 This formation time is obtained by following the evolution of $M_{\rm vir}$ along the main branch of the subhalo merger tree rooted in the halo at $z = 0$, and solving the equation

 The exact formation redshift is evaluated by linearly interpolating the redshift between the two adjacent snapshots where $M_{\rm vir}$ first crosses the half of its final mass.
-This time has been commonly used in literature to characterize the assembly of dark matter halos \citep{gaoAgeDependenceHalo2005,liHaloFormationTimes2008}, and was found to correlate with $t_\gamma$ (see Appendix B of \citetalias{moTwophaseModelGalaxy2024}).
+This time has been commonly used in the literature to characterize the assembly of dark matter halos \citep[e.g.][]{gaoAgeDependenceHalo2005,liHaloFormationTimes2008,lyuHalosGalaxiesVII2023,lyuHalosGalaxiesIX2024}, and was found to correlate with $t_\gamma$ (see Appendix B of \citetalias{moTwophaseModelGalaxy2024}).
 Another related formation time, which is also commonly used in the literature to characterize halo assembly, is $t_{\rm h,Vpeak}$, defined as the cosmic time when the maximum circular velocity ($V_{\rm max}$) of the halo reaches its peak along the main-branch history.
 This time was found to be sensitive to violent changes in the halo mass, and has been used to incorporate effects of recent major mergers \citep{BehrooziMajormergerVmax2014}.

 In Table~\ref{tab:properties}, we list the properties of galaxies/halos defined in this subsection and the last.
 Using these definitions, we obtain the characteristic times for each of the galaxies/halos in our sample, and we list them in Table~\ref{tab:sample}.
 In general, the piecewise functions introduced in \S\ref{ssec:galaxy-properties} fit well the evolution of the properties for most galaxies in our sample.
-The fitting is less satisfactory for {\objname m12w}, {\objname m12r} and {\objname m12z}.
-Galaxies {\objname m12w} and {\objname m12z} have never reached to the disk-dominated stage, so that the intervals [$t_{\rm thin}^{\rm (start)}$, $t_{\rm thin}^{\rm (end)}$] and [$t_{\ssc \mathcal{H}}^{\rm (start)}$, $t_{\ssc \mathcal{H}}^{\rm (end)}$] are wide, and the corresponding transition times, $t_{\rm thin}$ and $t_{\ssc \mathcal{H}}$, are not well constrained.
-Galaxy {\objname m12r} has a massive satellite at a distance of $390 \Kpc$ at $z=0$, with stellar mass of $M_* \approx 2.8\times 10^9 \Msun$ and a recent pericentric passage at $30 \Kpc$ only about $0.7 \Gyr$ ago ($z = 0.05$; \citealt{SamuelFIREsatellite2020}).
-Consequently, the disk of {\objname m12r} is strongly perturbed, which causes significant fluctuations in $f_{\rm thin}$ and $\mathcal{H}$.
-The disk of {\objname m12r} is still preserved during the interaction, primarily because of the largely prograde motion of the satellite with respect to the disk.
-The exceptional dynamics of these three galaxies also have impact on their burstiness.
-Galaxies {\objname m12w} and {\objname m12r} show significant fluctuations in $\mathcal{B}$ around $0.2$ (the threshold to define $t_{\ssc \mathcal{B}}$), while galaxy {\objname m12z} never reaches this threshold and so its $t_{\ssc \mathcal{B}}$ is absent in Table~\ref{tab:sample}.
-Since transitions are quite vague for the three galaxies, we analyze and discuss them separately in the following.